magmide/magmide/README.md

 Things like the [Underlay](https://research.protocol.ai/talks/the-underlay-a-distributed-public-knowledge-graph/) or the [Intercranial Abstraction System](https://research.protocol.ai/talks/the-inter-cranial-abstraction-system-icas/) get much more exciting in a world with a standardized proof checker syntax to describe binary type formats.
 If a piece of data can be annotated with its precise logical format, including things like endianness and layout semantics, then many more pieces of software can automatically interoperate.

 I'm particularly excited by the possibility of improving the universality of self-describing apis, ones that allow consumers to merely point at some endpoint and metaprogrammatically understand the protocol and type interface.

+## Truly universal interoperability

+All computer programs in our world operate on bits, and those bits are commonly interepreted as the same few types of values (numbers, strings, booleans, lists, structures of those things, standardized media types).
+In a world where all common computation environments are formalized and programs can be verified to correctly model common logical types in any of those common computation environments, then correct interoperation between those environments can also be verified!

+It would be very exciting to know with deep rigorous certainty that a program can be compiled for a broad host of architectures and model the same logical behavior on all of them.

 ## Semver enforcing and truly secure package management